C preprocessor

 char input_buffer[BUFFER_SIZE];

-This use of cpp to name constants, rather than writing these magic numbers inline, makes a program easier to read and maintain, especially if there is more than one occurrence of BUFFER_SIZE all of which must all have the same value.
+This use of cpp to name global constants, rather than writing them inline, makes a program easier to read and maintain, especially if there is more than one occurrence of BUFFER_SIZE all of which must all have the same value.

 Cpp macros can have parameters: